The Military in Spain: Modernizing Forces for the Future

 • Air defense systems

-The Air Force also operates Spain’s military space assets and contributes to NATO air policing missions.
+Training and maintenance units bolster combat readiness, while the Air Force also manages Spain’s military space assets and supports NATO air policing missions.

 Common Corps and Royal Guard